 A page allows you to create a hub for your music.
 Every time you post something to your page the people who’ve liked your page will see your new post in their timeline.

-Use Facebook for sharing informal stuff, ask questions and seeking feedback, as well as all the usual stuff like announcing tour dates, album releases etc. Facebook Live is massively powerful too, do spontaneous broadcasts.
+Broadly speaking, use Facebook for sharing informal stuff, seeking feedback, as well as all the usual stuff like announcing tour dates, new albums, limited edition LP releases (if you’re lucky!).

-While Twitter and Facebook get bundled together, they’re quite different animals.
+While Twitter and Facebook get bundled together, they’re different beasts.

 Facebook is a social network and is great for engagement, whereas Twitter is a micro-blogging tool and works more effectively as a broadcast or news channel.